 What if these authors and so many others like them had thrown up their hands when writing felt like torment?
 Think of all the literary treasures the world would be deprived of.
 Next time you’re working on something you know is intrinsically good, but which isn’t going well, bang your head against the desk if you must, like your literary foremothers often did.
 Then steel yourself, and go on with the task at hand.
 I know I’ll be doing just that when I’m being driven crazy by the graphic novel I plan to produce in the near future.

 It was the youthful Anaïs Nin who had the best remedy against the agonies of writing.
 She concluded in the same passage where she “tears and burns” her work: “Nevertheless, I am resolved to write, write, and write.
 Nothing can turn me away from a path I have definitely set myself to follow.”

 Nava Atlas is the author and illustrator of many well-known vegetarian and vegan cookbooks, including Vegan Express, Vegan Soups and Hearty Stews for All Seasons, The Vegetarian Family Cookbook, and The Vegetarian 5-Ingredient Gourmet.
 Her first book, Vegetariana, is now considered a classic.
-Nava has two vegan cookbooks coming out in the near future: Vegan Holiday Kitchen will be published this fall, and one focused upon leafy green veggies, as yet untitled, is due in the spring of 2012.
+Nava has two vegan cookbooks: Vegan Holiday Kitchen and one untitled volume focused upon leafy green veggies.

 She has also published two books of humor, Expect the Unexpected When You’re Expecting!
 (A parody), and Secret Recipes for the Modern Wife.